WGY-FM

-WGY-FM (103.1 MHz) is a news-talk radio station licensed to Albany, New York.
-The station broadcasts 24 hours a day at 5,600 watts ERP from a non-directional antenna in North Greenbush, New York located near U.S. Route 4.
-The station, owned by iHeartMedia, serves the New York's Capital District and surrounding areas, including the portions of the Mid-Hudson and upper Hudson Valley.
+WGY-FM (103.1 MHz) is a commercial radio station licensed to Albany, New York.
+It simulcasts a news/talk radio format with sister station WGY.
+The stations are owned by iHeartMedia with studios on Troy-Schenectady Road in Latham.

-WGY-FM's signal can be heard as far away as Hudson and Catskill to the south, Pittsfield and North Adams to the east, Warrensburg and Glens Falls to the north, and Amsterdam and Cobleskill to the west.
+WGY-FM is a class A FM station, with an effective radiated power (ERP) of 5,600 watts.
+Its non-directional antenna is off Lape Road in North Greenbush, New York, near U.S. Route 4.

+Programming

+Weekdays on WGY-AM-FM begin with a wake-up show hosted by Bob Lonsberry, based at sister station WHAM in Rochester.
+That's followed by Dave Allen of sister station WSYR in Syracuse.
+The rest of the lineup is nationally syndicated conservative talk shows: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Michael Berry Show, The Jesse Kelly Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

+Weekends feature shows on money, health, law, retirement and religion.
+Syndicated weekend programs include Bill Handel on the Law, The Weekend with Michael Brown, Armstrong & Getty and Sunday Night with Bill Cunningham.
+Most hours nights and weekends begin with an update from Fox News Radio.

 History

-Easy listening

-WGY-FM first signed on in 1966 with an easy listening format under the moniker Whirl and the call letters WHRL.
-The easy listening format lasted in some form or another for much of the next two decades, evolving to a soft adult contemporary approach in 1987.
-Listeners of the station prior to 1987 recall WHRL being an "elevator music" station.

-"Today's Jazz" 103.1 FM WHRL
+Easy Listening and Soft AC

+The station signed on the air on September 1, 1966.Broadcasting Yearbook 1968 page B-108.
+Retrieved May 25, 2025.
+Its original call sign was WHRL, airing a beautiful music format under the moniker Whirl.
+It played mostly lush instrumental cover versions of popular songs, along with Broadway and Hollywood show tunes.

+The easy listening format gradually added more soft vocals to the playlist the next two decades.
+It eventually eliminated all but a few instrumentals and made the transition to soft adult contemporary in 1987.
+It was known as "Easy 103.1" and "The Breeze".

+Smooth Jazz

+Around 1995, WHRL officially flipped to smooth jazz.
+It played contemporary jazz instrumentals mixed with some soft pop and R&B vocals.

-103.1 FM WHRL was an adult contemporary/smooth jazz radio station from 1987 to October 1999.
-In 1988, the station flipped to a new age/jazz format, and became known as "Easy 103.1" and "The Breeze".
-Around 1995, WHRL officially picked up the all-smooth jazz format.
-WHRL enjoyed success in its format.
-Radio & Records reported on WHRL's "net gains" success on August 25, 1995, noting "WHRL/Albany climbed from about a half share to over two in the same demo for a 214% increase."
+WHRL enjoyed success in the smooth jazz format.
+Radio & Records reported on WHRL's "net gains" success on August 25, 1995, noting "WHRL Albany climbed from about a half share to over two in the same demo for a 214% increase."
 Similarly, in 1997, Radio & Records reported that "WHRL surged 2.5-3.4 12+."
 Before transitioning to all-smooth jazz, WHRL had played operas on the weekend and big band, only playing smooth jazz on the morning drive, but these were scrapped and WHRL added dayparts, or segments during the day, of smooth jazz.
 The change was well received.
 Brant Curtiss, the Operations Manager at the time said that "listener reaction, via phones and e-mail, has been extremely positive.
 WHRL went from two or three daily complaints (some urging them to convert more quickly) to a over dozen listeners each day asking for title and album information of the new music they had begun playing.
 Smooth jazz is not just wallpaper music in Albany."